goncalofrazao/vicandocker/README.md

 # vican
-Very efficient algorithm for camera calibration dockerized
+Welcome to the Camera Calibration Dockerized Repository!

+This repository contains an efficient algorithm for camera calibration, fully containerized using Docker.
+This README will guide you through running the camera calibration algorithm using an external object with ArUco markers.

 ## How to use